-The directors that are not members of the Company’s management (“Non-Management directors”) will meet in executive session on a regularly scheduled basis without management or the management members of the Board present.
-Executive sessions will be led by the Lead Director (as defined) and in the event the Lead Director is unavailable, will be led by such other Non-Management director as may be selected by a majority of the Non-Management directors participating in such session.
-The Non-Management directors will review the Company’s implementation of, and compliance with, these Guidelines and consider such matters as they may deem appropriate at such sessions.
+The directors that are not members of the Company’s management (“Non-Management Directors”) will meet in executive session on a regular basis without management or the management members of the Board present.
+Executive sessions will be led by the Lead Director (as defined) and in the event the Lead Director is unavailable, will be led by such other Non-Management Director as may be selected by a majority of the Non-Management Directors participating in such session.
+The Non-Management Directors will consider such matters as they may deem appropriate at such executive sessons.

 Selection and Responsibilities of Lead Director

-• prepare the agenda for executive sessions of the Non-Management directors and independent directors;
+* prepare, if necessary, the agenda for executive sessions of the independent directors;

 No Specific Limitation on Other Board Service

-The Company’s executive officers shall not receive additional compensation for their service as directors.
-Director fees (including any equity incentive compensation granted or awarded to all directors) and fees for serving as a Lead Director, as Chairman of any committee of the Board or as a member thereof, are the sole form of compensation that members of the Board, the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee may receive from the Company.
-The Compensation Committee shall have the responsibility for recommending to the Board compensation for Non-Management directors.
 The Board believes that the amount of director compensation should be fair and competitive in relation to director compensation at other companies with businesses similar in size and scope to the Company; the type and amount of compensation should align directors’ interest with the long-term interests of stockholders; and the structure of the compensation program should be simple, transparent and easy for stockholders to understand.
-The Compensation Committee shall review the annual retainer fee as well as other compensation for non-employee directors with the full Board every other year, or more frequently if necessary.
+The Board should review the compensation (including the amount and type) of the Non-Management Directors at least once every two years.

 Board Access to Independent Advisors